djoshea/neuropixel-utils/docs/waveforms.md

 If you have already [segmented the data into trials](kilosort.md#segmenting-a-kilosort-dataset-into-trials), you might wish to extract these waveforms for specific trials or even specific time windows within a trial, e.g. to check for  behaviorally-triggered probe movement.

-For example, this will extract all spikes that occurred in the first 50 ms of each trial.
+For example, this will extract all spikes that occurred in the first 50 ms of each trial:

 ```matlab
 cluster_ind = seg.lookup_clusterIds(cluster_id);